 Featured Local Job: Full-Time Laborer Needed At J&J Feeds and Needs

-J&J Feeds and Needs currently has a full-time position opening for a laborer.
+J&J Feeds and Needs currently has a full-time opening for a laborer.

 Job Description: Job entails manufacturing feed, bagging/stacking feed, loading/unloading trucks, sweeping floors, and loading customers.